iai-group/umap2025-convstyles/README.md

 # Should We Tailor the Talk?
 Understanding the Impact of Conversational Styles on Preference Elicitation in Conversational Recommender Systems

-This repository provides resources developed within the following article [[PDF](https://arxiv.org/abs/TODO_FIX_LINK)]:
+This repository provides resources developed within the following article [[PDF](https://arxiv.org/abs/TODO_FIX_LINK)] (To be published in UMAP 2025):

 > I. Kostric, K. Balog, U. Gadiraju. **Should We Tailor the Talk?
-Understanding the Impact of Conversational Styles on Preference Elicitation in Conversational Recommender Systems** In: 33rd ACM Conference on User Modeling, Adaptation and Personalization (UMAP ’25), June 16–19, 2025, New York City, NY, USA.
-ACM, New York, NY, USA, 10 pages.
+Understanding the Impact of Conversational Styles on Preference Elicitation in Conversational Recommender Systems** In: Proceedings of the 33rd ACM Conference on User Modeling, Adaptation and Personalization (UMAP ’25), June 2025.
 [DOI: 10.1145/3699682.3728353](https://doi.org/10.1145/3699682.3728353)

 ## Summary